- Home

 How Möbius can help you meet your CSRD disclosure requirements

-This CSRD requires listed and large companies to publicly disclose transparent information on ESG topics.
-Our end-to-end sustainability services are designed to assist companies in anticipating CSRD requirements and developing a sound sustainability strategy that adds value.
+This directive requires listed and large companies to publicly disclose transparent information on ESG topics including financial disclosures, also known as CSRD reporting.
+Our end-to-end sustainability services are designed to assist companies in anticipating disclosure requirements and developing a sound sustainability strategy that adds value and promotes transparency.
 We work closely with our clients to identify the most important ESG topics for their business.
-From there, we assist them in developing the policies and actions needed to turn the strategy into concrete action.
+From there, we assist them in developing the policies and actions needed to turn the strategy into concrete action and meet the disclosure requirements set by the European Commission.

-*If the company is a subsidiary of a larger group, it is exempted from the CSRD obligations if the parent company produces a consolidated sustainability report that conforms with the CSRD.
+*If the company is a subsidiary of a larger group, it is exempted from the obligations if the parent company produces a consolidated sustainability report that conforms with the directive.

 What obligations will the CSRD impose?